micronaut-projects/presentations/Greach-2018.md

 # But...
 How?

-* Compile Time Dependency Injection & AOP for Groovy and Java
+* Compile Time Dependency Injection & AOP for Groovy, Java and Kotlin
+* AST Transforms for Groovy.
+Annotation processors for Java/Kotlin
 * Annotation metadata produced at Compile Time
 * Reflection Free and No Reflection Data Caching